cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 `skip_install` | boolean | Determines whether to skip installing node instances in update workflow `skip_install` | boolean | Determines whether to skip uninstalling node instances in update workflow `skip_reinstall` | boolean | Determines whether to reinstall the node instances whose properties or operations are modified in the deployment update
-`force` | boolean | Force running the update also in case a deployment is used as a component `ignore_failure` | boolean | Ignore operation failures while unisntalling node instances in update workflow `install_first` | boolean | Install new node instances before reinstalling removed ones (default: first uninstall, then install)
+`force` | boolean | Force running update even if previous update failed `ignore_failure` | boolean | Ignore operation failures while unisntalling node instances in update workflow `install_first` | boolean | Install new node instances before reinstalling removed ones (default: first uninstall, then install)
 `inputs` | object | Dictionary containing inputs to update in the deployment `reinstall_list` | object | List of IDs for node instances to reinstall (even if skip_reinstall is true) `preview` | boolean | If set, does not perform the update and returns the steps this update would make (default: False). **Supported for Cloudify Manager 5.0 and above.**
-`runtime_eval` | boolean | If set, all intrinsic functions will only be evaluated at runtime, and no intrinsic functions will be evaluated at parse time (such as _get_input_, _get_property_)
-`auto_correct_args` | boolean | If set, before creating plan for a new deployment, an attempt will be made to cast old inputs' values to the valid types declared in blueprint
-`reevaluate_active_statuses` | boolean | If set, before attempting to update, the statuses of previous active update operations will be reevaluated based on relevant executions' statuses

 ### Response